-The instrument was brought from Italy to England by the English dealer Betts, and in 1818, it was passed to Mr. Rivas, a well-known amateur player in England of his time, who also owned other fine instruments.
-In 1835, it passed into the hand of Mr. de Rougemont, and was subsequently bought by the novelist Charles Reade, who was a keen violin collector.
-In 1852, it was sold by Mr. Alvey Turner of Cheapside to Mr. Bashall and it remained in the possession of his family until it was purchased by W. E. Hill & Sons of England in 1910.
-In 1912 it passed into the hands of Mr. Richard Bennett, who possessed the most famous collection of Italian instruments of the 20th century.
-In 1929, he disposed of his entire collection to W. E. Hill & Sons.
+The name of this violin was taken from Domenico Dragonetti (1763-1846), a distinguished Italian virtuoso double bass player, who kept it with great care.
+It was brought from Italy to England by the English dealer John Betts, and in 1818, it was passed to Mr. F. V. Rivas, a well-known amateur player in England of his time, who also owned other fine instruments.
+In 1835, it passed into the hands of Mr. F. de Rougemont, and was subsequently bought by the novelist Charles Reade, a keen violin collector.
+In 1852, it was sold by Mr. Alvey Turner of Cheapside to Mr. Bashall and it remained in his family until it was purchased by W. E. Hill & Sons of England in 1910.
+In 1912, it passed into the hands of Mr. Richard Bennett, who possessed the most famous collection of Italian instruments of the 20th century.
+In 1926, he disposed of his entire collection to W. E. Hill & Sons.
 In 1958, it was exhibited at the Exhibition of Antique Art Treasures held in Bath, England, representing the instruments owned by W. E. Hill & Sons.
-In 1960, it passed into the hands of violinist Alfredo Campoli (1906-1991) and subsequently it was possessed by Westdeutsche Landesbank Girozentrale (WestLB), which loaned it to a celebrated violinist Frank Peter Zimmermann.
-In June 2002, Nippon Music Foundation acquired this instrument from the WestLB through a luthier.
+In 1963, it passed into the hands of violinist Alfredo Campoli (1906-1991), and then to Mr. Olivier Jacques in 1988.
+It was subsequently possessed by Westdeutsche Landesbank Girozentrale (WestLB), which loaned the instrument to celebrated violinist Frank Peter Zimmermann.
+Nippon Music Foundation acquired this instrument from WestLB in June 2002.